Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

-Here again, to characterise the Uniform Anti-Plurality rule, we build on a characterisation of the Anti-Plurality rule for linear orders by \citet{KURIHARA2018110} in terms of Anonymity, Neutrality, Reinforcement, Partial Averseness, and Bottoms-Only.
+Here again, to characterise the Uniform Anti-Plurality rule, we build on a characterisation of the Anti-Plurality rule for linear orders by \citet{KURIHARA2018110} in terms of Anonymity, Neutrality, Reinforcement, Partial Averseness, and Bottoms-Only; and the aforementioned result by \citet{PIVATO2013210}.

 \begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Partial Averseness, and Strong Expansion if, and only if, it is the Uniform Anti-Plurality rule. \end{teo}